Falling in Love With Welty's Jackson

 Jitney 14 (now Corner Market)

-The local grocery store where Welty shopped for most of her life is as popular among locals as ever.
+The local grocery store - Jackson's first self-serve grocer - where Welty shopped for most of her life is as popular among locals as ever.
 You can see the historical marker out front honoring her, as well as a large portrait mural in the back.

 A three story yellow home